-I had originally intended to cycle to Royal Victoria Country Park, but it was very foggy when I got up and as my main cycling jacket is white, that didn’t seem a sensible option, so I was lazy and drove there.
+I had originally intended to cycle to Royal Victoria Country Park, but it was very foggy when I got up.
+As my main cycling jacket is white, that didn’t seem a sensible option.
+I was lazy and drove there.
 It’s a shame as there are some lovely bike racks in the park and the cycle route is usually quite scenic.

 I didn’t really give myself enough time to drive, so I only had five minutes to park and get myself to the start line.

 After I had dropped my bag with the rest of the baggage, I saw a few of my friends from Lordshill at the start.
-I had a quick chat with Dave who is trying out the Furman (FIRST) three day a week marathon plan.
+I had a quick chat with Dave who is trying out the Furman (FIRST) three-day-a-week marathon plan.
 Whilst we were talking, I felt a little nudge from behind.
-My lovely friend, Di, was trying to catch my attention, so she had poked me with her foot… unfortunately, it was only as she did it that she realised just how muddy her feet were, so I started the run with a footprint on my bum!
+My lovely friend, Di, was trying to catch my attention, so she poked me with her foot.
+Unfortunately, it was only as she did it that she realised just how muddy her feet were, so I started the run with a footprint on my bum!

-I looked around and couldn’t see Dörte, so I thought I’d set off and would probably see her on the way around as she’s a faster runner than me and it’s a three lap course where you pass other runners.
+I looked around and couldn’t see Dörte, so I thought I’d set off and would probably see her on the way around.She’s a faster runner than me and it’s a three-lap course where you pass other runners.

 After a few minutes to get your breath back, there’s another uphill section, before heading through the woods and a lovely downhill section, which is also quite muddy and leafy.